 Buying Christmas presents for dogs is absolutely a thing now.
 They don’t even have to be your dog, you can, and probably should, buy for the dogs that belong to your closest family members and even your best friends.
 You see most people view their dog as one of their kids and if you would, or do, buy for their children then I suggest you think about buying Christmas presents for their dogs too.
 However, that being said these gifts do not need to be expensive they can just be a token gesture like a new toy or accessory.

-To help you get some motivation I have put together a list below of perfectly acceptable Christmas presents for dogs.
+To help you get some inspiration I have put together a list below of perfectly acceptable Christmas presents for dogs.

 Squeaky toys are the perfect go to Christmas presents for dogs as they are loved by most and as they are played with so much they need replacing regularly so it really doesn’t matter if your dog already has one.
 This fake news squeaky toy is also great for those that love to torment your paper boy/girl as it looks like a rolled up news paper with a hidden squeaker inside and is priced at £10 from Kikkerland.